 What can Prince Harry to do treat his hair loss?

 He can choose a number of treatments.
-Assuming he is diagnosed with male pattern hair loss he can pick between Finasteride or Minoxidil or choose both.
-These medications will help to prevent any further hair loss and thicken his existing hairs.
+Assuming he is diagnosed with male pattern baldness he can pick between Finasteride or Minoxidil or choose both.
+These medications will help to prevent any further hair loss and thicken his existing hair.

-In areas where has lost all his hair or receded to form bald patches he would require a hair transplant.
+In areas where has lost all his hair or receded to form bald patches, he would require an FUE hair transplant.
 Prince Harry’s choice of treatment will ultimately depend on his preference and lifestyle choices.
 He will obviously benefit from a full hair loss consultation before making any decision.

 If Prince Harry chooses a hair transplant- how much will it cost?